-Watch online: a selection of KTLA news stories are available for streaming on the Archive website.
-Watch clips of Mayor of Los Angeles Tom Bradley or explore a range of subjects from civil rights to economics.
+A selection of historical KTLA news stories are available for streaming on our website.
+Watch footage of Los Angeles Mayor Tom Bradley or explore a range of subjects including politics, civil rights, social issues and the economy.

 The first commercial television station west of the Mississippi, KTLA has been a prominent independent television station in the Los Angeles area for more than 60 years, bringing local, national and world news to a regional audience.
 The KTLA Newsfilm Collection at the UCLA Film & Television Archive primarily encompasses footage from circa 1958 to 1981.